lcver/lcver/README.md

 ## Welcome Welcome Welcome
-### This is my playground with code, i wish your like what i made in here
+### This is my playground with code, I don't expect you to like what I've made here

 contact me if you see something wrong